-Join James Williamson for an in-depth discussion in this video What is an API?, part of Web Technology Fundamentals.
+Join James Williamson for an in-depth discussion in this video What is an API?, part of Web Development Foundations: Web Technologies.

 …As the web has matured the amount of…information and services shared by sites and applications has…grown.
 Rather than building complex databases and services from…scratch, you can often use existing sources of data…or services that a site has made available to…other users.
 That's where APIs come in.
 APIs, or…Application Programming Interfaces, are written to provide a set…of instructions and standards for using a specific service.…They're usually written to make it easier for developers to use…an application or to make services publicly available to anyone who…wants to use them.
 Now what does that really mean, and…more importantly, what does it mean to web designers?
 Well, the…best way to explain it is through using it in an…example.
 Let's say that you're building a site for a client…that focuses on rare books.
 Now, wouldn't it be great if…you could leverage the power of huge sites, like Amazon and eBay.…

 To find rare first editions and offer those…for sale on your site.
 Well, using Amazon and…eBay's APIs, you can.
 Now the concept of…

 - Working with a content management system (like WordPress)

 Skill Level Beginner